-Metric Description VolumeReadOps The total number of operations in the period.
-VolumeWriteOps Units: Count VolumeTotalReadTime VolumeTotalWriteTime The total number of seconds spent by all operations that completed in the period.
+Metric Description VolumeTotalReadTime VolumeTotalWriteTime The total number of seconds spent by all operations that completed in the period.
 If multiple requests are submitted at the same time, this total could be greater than the length of the period.
 For example, say the period is 5 minutes (300 seconds); if 700 operations completed during that period, and each operation took 1 second, the value would be 700 seconds.
 Units: Seconds VolumeIdleTime The total number of seconds in the period when no read or write operations were submitted.
 Units: Seconds VolumeQueueLength The number of read and write operation requests waiting to be completed in the period.
+Units: Count VolumeThroughputPercentage Used with Provisioned IOPS volumes only.
+The percentage of I/O operations per second (IOPS) delivered out of the IOPS provisioned for an EBS volume.
+Provisioned IOPS volumes deliver within 10 percent of the provisioned IOPS performance 99.9 percent of the time over a given year.
+Note During a write, if there are no other pending I/O requests in a minute, the metric value will be 100 percent.
+Also, a volume's I/O performance may become degraded temporarily due to an action you have taken (e.g., creating a snapshot of a volume during peak usage, running the volume on a non-EBS-optimized instance, accessing data on the volume for the first time).
+Units: Percent VolumeConsumedReadWriteOps Used with Provisioned IOPS volumes only.
+The total amount of read and write operations consumed in the period.
 Units: Count